bettaburger/grp/README.md

 # Overview
-mini bash written in go
+A shell program with a few commands written in Go

 ## How to use
 Clone the repository